-3.1 Basis of Consolidation
+(a) Basis of Consolidation

-(i) Business Combinations
+i) Business Combinations

-The consolidated financial statements comprise the financial statements of the Company and its subsidiaries as at the reporting date.
-The financial statements of the subsidiaries used in the preparation of the consolidated financial statements are prepared for the same reporting date as the Company.
+The consolidated financial statements comprise the financial statements of the Company and its subsidiary company as at the reporting date.
+The financial statements of the subsidiary company used in the preparation of the consolidated financial statements are prepared for the same reporting date as the Company.
 Consistent accounting policies are applied to like transactions and events in similar circumstances.

-All intra-group balances, income and expenses and unrealised gains and losses resulting from intra-group transactions are eliminated in full.
+All intra-group balances, income and expenses and unrealised gains and losses resulting from intragroup transactions are eliminated in full.

-Subsidiaries are consolidated from the date of acquisition, being the date on which the Group obtains control, and continue to be consolidated until the date that such control ceases.
+Subsidiary company is consolidated from the date of acquisition, being the date on which the Group obtains control, and continue to be consolidated until the date that such control ceases.

-Acquisition of subsidiaries are accounted for by applying the acquisition method.
+Acquisition of subsidiary company is accounted for by applying the acquisition method.
 Identifiable assets acquired and liabilities assumed in a business combination are measured initially at their fair values at the acquisition date.
 Acquisition-related costs are recognised as expenses in the periods in which the costs are incurred and the services are received.